SadRobotChannel/af/index.md

 **Frequency of reward claim**

 There are several tables below that list the faucet sites.
-The tables split by the claim frequency or based on other grouping.
-You "claim" from faucet by visiting a site and pressing a button dispensing free bitcoin or other tokens.
-And so you may prefer an hourly period, where you visit and refresh a faucet website on your device (computer, table or mobile) once per hour and get your reward, or daily, or even as frequent as every 5 minutes.
+The tables split by the claim frequency or another grouping.
+You "claim" from a faucet by visiting a site and pressing a button dispensing free bitcoin or other tokens.
+And so you may prefer an hourly period, where you visit and refresh a faucet website on your device (computer, tablet or mobile), or daily, or even as frequently as every 5 minutes.

 <div class="table-users">
  <div class="header">Claim every 5 minutes</div>